vipers-web-design/private-repo-readme/feedverse-README.md

 - Shows list of friends

 ### Public
-- Define filters (only can set age and the 'reverse filter' -> enabled by default)
+- Define filters
   - shows your friend's PUBLIC posts in the "Public" feed
+- "Reverse Filter" (currently admin, will also be subscriber only)

 ### Post
 - Marks wall post and any reactions as "seen" when coming to this page